YOUTH STEWARDS

 The Youth Stewards program is made possible entirely by grants and donations from individuals.
 You can support this program by becoming a Youth Steward Sponsor.
 Learn more about sponsorship here.

-Applications for the summer 2024 Youth Stewards program are now closed.
+Interest forms for the Summer 2025 Youth Stewards program are now closed.

-• Rising, current, or recently graduated high school student
+This opportunity is available for rising, current, or recently graduated high school students.

 Please contact Valerie Lee at valerie@grassrootsecology.org for any questions regarding the Youth Stewards program.